SeaStar Medical Holding Corporation (ICU): A Technical Analysis

 ICU) stock’s latest price update

-The stock of SeaStar Medical Holding Corporation (NASDAQ: ICU) has decreased by -16.44 when compared to last closing price of 0.57.Despite this, the company has seen a loss of -26.39% in its stock price over the last five trading days.
+SeaStar Medical Holding Corporation (NASDAQ: ICU)’s stock price has gone rise by 9.54 in comparison to its previous close of 0.48, however, the company has experienced a -14.28% decrease in its stock price over the last five trading days.

 ICU’s Market Performance

-SeaStar Medical Holding Corporation (ICU) has experienced a -26.39% fall in stock performance for the past week, with a -76.98% drop in the past month, and a -83.45% drop in the past quarter.
-The volatility ratio for the week is 14.23%, and the volatility levels for the past 30 days are at 17.06% for ICU.
-The simple moving average for the past 20 days is -63.93% for ICU’s stock, with a -91.15% simple moving average for the past 200 days.
+SeaStar Medical Holding Corporation (ICU) has seen a -14.28% fall in stock performance for the week, with a -75.38% decline in the past month and a -82.18% plunge in the past quarter.
+The volatility ratio for the week is 13.14%, and the volatility levels for the past 30 days are at 17.40% for ICU.
+The simple moving average for the past 20 days is -54.12% for ICU’s stock, with a -89.99% simple moving average for the past 200 days.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ICU starting from Chung Kevin, who purchase 7,500 shares at the price of $0.70 back on May 18.
-After this action, Chung Kevin now owns 55,582 shares of SeaStar Medical Holding Corporation, valued at $5,248 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ICU starting from Russell Richard D., who purchase 20,000 shares at the price of $0.50 back on May 25.
+After this action, Russell Richard D. now owns 27,978 shares of SeaStar Medical Holding Corporation, valued at $10,000 using the latest closing price.

+Chung Kevin, the Chief Medical Officer of SeaStar Medical Holding Corporation, purchase 7,500 shares at $0.70 during a trade that took place back on May 18, which means that Chung Kevin is holding 55,582 shares at $5,248 based on the most recent closing price.

 Conclusion